 Save the whales: A decade of action for Southern Residents

 For the last 10 years, Raincoast has been using science, public education and the courts to try and protect Canada’s endangered population of salmon-eating killer whales.
 With their salmon stocks in decline and targeted by fisheries, and a noisy and polluted ocean, they face extinction under existing conditions.

 The good news is they can recover if these conditions are reversed.

-As of January 2018, the population of 76 Southern Resident killer whales has had no successful births since 2015.
-A 2017 study on their birth rates found nearly 70 per cent of detected pregnancies failed due to nutritional stress associated with lack of prey.
+As of January 2019, the population of 74 Southern Resident killer whales has had no successful births since 2015.
+A 2017 study on their birth rates found nearly 70% of detected pregnancies failed due to nutritional stress associated with lack of prey.

 Lack of prey is due to both the abundance of Chinook and boat noise and disturbance that interferes with their ability to catch them.
-Raincoast’s population viability assessment and those conducted by government scientists indicate SRKWs face a 25 to 49 percent risk of extinction (respectively) in the next 100 years if their threats aren’t reduced.
+Raincoast’s population viability assessment and those conducted by government scientists indicate SRKWs face a 25% to 49% risk of extinction (respectively) in the next 100 years if their threats aren’t reduced.